famous-battles-and-conflicts

 The Role of Housecarls in the Battle of Hastings

-Norman propaganda claims that William ordered a feigned retreat to lure the English off the ridge.
-Whether a planned tactic or an opportunistic reaction to the Breton collapse, the pursuit by English levies created gaps.
-The housecarls, however, held the king’s standard.
+Norman propaganda heavily features a feigned retreat.
+Whether a planned tactic or an opportunistic reaction to the Breton collapse, the flight of the Norman left wing drew some English fyrdmen downhill.
+This lapse in discipline proved critical.
+The housecarls, however, held their ground around the king.
 They did not descend in pursuit.
 But as the day wore on, attrition took its toll.
-The repeated Norman attacks, the shower of arrows, the loss of men, and the sheer physical exhaustion began to weaken the shield wall.
+The repeated Norman attacks, the shower of arrows, the loss of men, and the sheer physical exhaustion of holding a shield wall for hours began to tell.
+The constant pressure, the losses, and the physical exhaustion began to weaken the shield wall.
+Men were pushed back, gaps appeared, and the dead had to be dragged into the interior of the formation.

 Late in the afternoon, William launched a final, concentrated assault targeting the English center.
-Archers shot volleys at high trajectory, and the air filled with arrows.
+Archers loosed high-arcing volleys at a steep trajectory, dropping arrows directly into the mass of English infantry.
 One arrow, according to tradition (and the Bayeux Tapestry), struck Harold in the eye.
-The king fell, but not immediately dead.
-The housecarls around him, true to their oath, fought on even as their leader lay mortally wounded.
+The king fell, but he did not die immediately.
+The housecarls around him, true to their oath, fought on even as their leader lay mortally wounded, forming a protective ring.
 Soon after, a group of Norman knights led by Eustace of Boulogne broke through and hacked the dying king to pieces.
 At that moment, the shield wall collapsed.
 The housecarls were slain where they stood, fighting to the last.

 The loss of Harold and the destruction of the elite housecarls meant the death of Anglo-Saxon military resistance.
 William marched to London, was crowned on Christmas Day 1066, and began replacing the English aristocracy with Normans.